Doncic has 31 points, Mavs beat Clippers 113-102 in Game 1 - WTMJ

 Tim Hardaway Jr. added 21 points and Dorian Finney-Smith had 18 for the Mavs, who led most of the game.
 Doncic and Hardaway Jr. made five 3-pointers each, and Finney-Smith had four to help Dallas shoot 47% from long-range.

-The Clippers gave up 68 points to four other players besides Doncic, including 14 to 7-foot-3 Kristaps Porzingis.

-“We’re a strength-in-numbers operation,” Mavs coach Rick Carlisle said.
-“Luka is a great player and KP is a great player, but as a team we know that everybody has got to be ready and pull their weight when called upon.”

 Kawhi Leonard had 26 points and 10 rebounds for the Clippers, and Paul George added 23 points.
-But they were a combined 3 of 14 on 3-pointers.
-As a team, the Clippers were 11 for 40 after leading the NBA at 41% during the regular season.
-Marcus Morris missed all six of his attempts.
+But they were a combined 3 of 14 on 3-pointers and the Clippers shot 31% after leading the NBA at 41% during the regular season.
+Marcus Morris missed all six of his 3-point attempts.

-“Our spirits are still high and we believe in ourselves,” Leonard said.
-“Nothing good comes easy.”

 Game 2 is Tuesday night at Staples Center.

 The Clippers didn’t make more than three 3-pointers in a quarter until the fourth, when they hit four.
-Dallas controlled the closing minutes, ending the game on an 18-5 run.
-The Clippers were limited to two baskets — both by George — over that stretch.
+Dallas controlled the closing minutes, stretching a three-point lead into 10.
+The Clippers were limited on field goal — a dunk by George — in the final minutes.

-“We had a lot of bad plays, a lot of breakdowns, but when we were dialed in we had a great stretch where we took over the game,” George said.
-“That’s just got to be us all 48 minutes.”

 The Clippers tied it at 60 early in the third on Patrick Beverley’s 3-pointer before the Mavs scored eight in a row to go up 68-60.